pratyushagnihotri/ndn-tutorial-gec21/README-ext.md

 class if one was not already present.

+* **Step 5:** Implement `beforeSatisfyPendingInterest`.

-With the Interest clock started and access to our delay measurements for sending, we now look to actually recording the delay measurements.
+With the Interest clock started and access to our delay measurements for sending, we will now calculate and record the delay measurements.
 To do this, we need to stop the clock when the Data packet arrives.
 NFD will notify our strategy when Data arrives before satisfying the corresponding PIT entry.
-The strategy's `beforeSatisfyPendingInterest` method will be invoked once for each PIT entry that is consumed with the PIT entry, the Face the Data is arrived over, and the Data itself.
+The strategy's `beforeSatisfyPendingInterest` method will be invoked once for each PIT entry that is consumed.
 We can access the information stored on the PIT entry by calling `pit::Entry::getStrategyInfo<T>()` (where `T` is the custom information type, `MyPitInfo` here).

     void
     WeightedLoadBalancerStrategy::beforeSatisfyPendingInterest(shared_ptr<pit::Entry> pitEntry,